-Wendy Williams Show Will Now Air Reruns As Show’s Future Hangs In Balance
+‘Wendy Williams Show’ Will Now Air Reruns As Show’s Future Hangs In Balance

 TSRStaff: Thembi ( @ThembiTV_ ) via: @wendyshow | @fox5ny _____________________________________ Yesterday, cheating rumors of #WendyWilliams’ husband, #KevinHunter, spilled in our tea cups! _____________________________________ Reports claim that Kevin has a whole mistress he’s been seeing for 10 years ya’ll, and that he allegedly bought her a 6 figure home just miles away from his home with Wendy. _____________________________________ Today on her show, aunty Wendy addressed being a hot topic herself.
 Sis shut the rumors down, stating that “all is well in Hunterville”. _____________________________________ She joked that she would–read more & watch full clip at theshaderoom.com

 During one of her own Hot Topics segments on The Wendy Williams Show, she addressed the situation everyone had been wondering about – her own marriage.

-“It’s some sort of weird story going around the Internet regarding my husband.
+“It’s some sort of weird story going around the internet regarding my husband.
 Look, I’m a straight shooter.
 Pow, pow.
 All you got to do is Google him and you see the story.
 You can believe what you want, but I stand by my guy.”